babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 The `register-finality-provider` command registers your finality provider on the Babylon chain.
 This command requires:

-1. The BTC public key (obtained from the `create-finality-provider` command)
+1. The EOTS public key
 2. A funded Babylon account (needs BBN tokens for transaction fees).
 This account will be bonded to your finality provider and used to claim rewards.
 3. A running FPD daemon